The Settings Tab allows to adjust the brightness, contrast, position and size of the picture, plus some other settings.

 Overlay is selected as video renderer (see next chapter), and Overlay Mode is not occupied by another program (e.g. the DVBViewer)

-VMR 9 is selected as video renderer, and the graphics card driver supports brightness and/or contrast control
+VMR 9 or EVR is selected as video renderer, and the graphics card driver supports brightness and/or contrast control

 Horizontal/Vertical